hashbangcode/drupal-services-talk/src/slides.md

 ## Using A Service

 - However!
 Most of the time you don't want to be using `\Drupal::service()`.
-- Drupal will inject the services you need into your service as you create it.
+- Drupal will inject the services you need into your service.
 - This is called <strong>dependency innjection</strong>.

 ---